OUR RESPONSE TO COVID-19

 The probable age of the fetus at the time the abortion is scheduled

 Have you had an abortion?
-Many women who have had an abortion report feeling an immediate sense of relief while others say they felt an overwhelming sense of sadness.
+Many women who have had an abortion report experiencing strong emotions, such as an overwhelming sense of sadness.
 Your feelings matter.
 Whatever your experience may have been or will be in the future, we are here for you.

 In a one-on-one, highly confidential setting, we will listen to where you’ve been and encourage you right where you are.

 Have you taken the first dose of the Abortion Pill, Mifepristone (Mifeprex or RU-486)?
 Do you regret your decision and wish you could reverse the effects of the abortion pill?
 Some studies have indicated that the effects of the abortion pill may be reversed if progesterone is given within a certain time frame after the abortion pill has been administered.
 Call 1-877-558-0333 for more information.

 Your sexual health affects many areas of your life.
 We want the best for you and to empower you to make wise and informed decisions regarding your sexual health.
 During your appointment, we will: